+Does this sound familiar?
 Every month you set a goal to save a small portion of your income, only to realize at month’s end that there’s nothing left to save.

-If you’re in a bind or just want to stash a little extra cash, Money Talks News finance expert Stacy Johnson will tell you how to save $100 this week in the above video.
-Then read for more ideas about how to make your savings grow.
+If you’re in a bind or just want to stash a little extra cash, here’s how to make your savings grow.

 1. Keep the change

-Retain the change from each of your transactions for an entire week and store the change in a Mason jar, Ziploc bag or piggy bank.
-At the end of the week, count your coins to see how you did.
-Depending on how much you spend, you may have reached your goal following this one simple tactic.
+Retain the change from each of your cash transactions for one week and store it in a jar or piggy bank.
+At the end of the week, count the coins to see how you did.
+Depending on how much cash you spend, you may reach your goal by following this one simple tactic.

 2. Reduce transportation costs

-Download the GasBuddy or GasPriceWatch.com application onto your smartphone to locate the best deals in the local area on gasoline.
-You can also try carpooling with others from your job or using public transportation for a week.
+Download a mobile app like GasBuddy to locate the best gas prices in your area.
+You can also try carpooling with co-workers or using public transportation for a week.

-Don’t plan on going to a play or the movies.
-An alternative is to find free entertainment at local community events.
-There’s also the library, which is jampacked with books and DVDs that you can borrow free of charge.
-I could suggest Redbox as an alternative, but every penny counts on this mission.
+Don’t see a play or movie.
+Find free entertainment at local community events instead.
+There’s also the library, which is jam-packed with books and DVDs that you can borrow for free.

 5. Find free workouts